janegca/fem-challenges/13-loopstudios/README.md

 ## Issues

-Need to rethink/rewrite the hamburger menu:
+1. The logo needs to be retained at the top of the screen (so the whole navbar needs to appear and be fixed, just as on the desktop)

-1. the logo needs to be retained at the top of the screen (so the whole navbar needs to appear and be fixed, just as on the desktop)
+   - ✔️ FIXED: set `z-index: 10` on `.ls-Hero_navbar` to keep it on top, lifts the logo with it
-1. when it opens, the 'x' can be scrolled off the top of the page
+1. Close 'x' on open hamburger menu can be scrolled off the top of the page

-✔️AARGGGHHH ... need a rethink on spacing, padding for sections!!!
+1. Need a rethink on spacing, padding for sections!!!

-- FIXED this by adding Andy Bell's `full-bleed` utility class to `ls-Header` and `ls-Footer`, allowed the `ls` class to be used as the sizing wrapper for the page which meant I could remove max-width and padding from a number of the other classes
+   - ✔️ FIXED this by adding Andy Bell's `full-bleed` utility class to `ls-Header` and `ls-Footer`, allowed the `ls` class to be used as the sizing wrapper for the page which meant I could remove max-width and padding from a number of the other classes